This post was most recently updated on July 23rd, 2020

 One of the Arles must-sees is in this plaza: L’eglise St.-Trophime (the Church of Saint Trophime).
 It was built between the 12th and 15th centuries and is classified as a UNESCO World Heritage site.
 It showcases some incredible architecture, beautiful cloisters, and art.
 Photos hardly show the depth of devotion and dedication that went into building this church, and it is definitely worth seeing!

-The Rhône River
+The Rhône River in Arles

 The Rhône River is quite beautiful, a wide ribbon of water wrapping itself around and through Arles…winding through the Camargue Natural Park…and flowing to the Mediterranean.
 At one time, it is what made Arles an industrial stronghold, but Marseilles has taken that place.
 Now Arles caters to visitors primarily, and the Rhône is part of the attraction.
 We strolled along the river, atop the wall, and while it was very pretty, it was also very windy and cold.
 This is another area that Van Gogh liked to paint, so we stopped to take some photos and later bought postcards of his paintings to match.